Rev. William Dudley Moore House

 The Rev. William Dudley Moore House, in Anderson County, Kentucky near Lawrenceburg, was built in c.1848-50.
 It was listed on the National Register of Historic Places in 1979.
 The listing included seven contributing buildings and two contributing structures.

-The main house is an I-house.
-It was "the lifelong home of the county's most well-known and most-beloved minister.
-During his long career spanning half a century, Brother Moore, as he chose to be called, performed 928 marriages, 1400 funerals, and over 1,000 baptisms.
-Architecturally, the Reverend Moore House is notable in being a frame "I" house-with-ell, unaltered since 1900.
-Along with the house is an amazingly intact complex of eleven outbuildings, all frame and all apparently of no later construction than 1900."
+The main house is an I-house, and has remained unaltered since 1900.
+It was the lifelong home of Reverend Moore, a well-known local minister who performed 928 marriages, 1400 funerals, and more than 1,000 baptisms during his 50-year career.
+According to the National Register of Historic Places, the property also includes eleven well-preserved frame outbuildings constructed no later than 1900.